 The only activity a company engages in after issuing an IPO is the issuance of new shares, or buying back stock.

 In the United States, stock markets made an appearance as late as the 18th century (by this time, port cities in Europe already had flourishing stock markets).

 Since stock markets began to proliferate, professionalism and regulation became imperative, this has ensured that buyers and sellers have trustworthy transactions in this market.

 In the developed world, stock markets are self-regulatory.
 These non-governmental entities have the power to make and enforce industry regulations.

 Trading shares can be quite an involved process.
 You need to have invested your time and money to make sure that you get a profit.
-One of the better-known ways to trade shares is to trade direct , this will ensure that you are not paying middle man fees to an endless chain of people and end up with little to no profit.
+One of the better-known ways to trade shares, this will ensure that you are not paying middle man fees to an endless chain of people and end up with little to no profit.

 You can try and get in on an auction which will help you figure out how prices of shares are set and how the process of pricing works.
 This will help you immensely since you will be able you value your assets in hand much better and trade accordingly.

 In the case of certain stock markets, there are traders who are employed to keep the bids and offers flowing so that at any given time a different group of investors are involved in the buying and selling process.
 Such people go by the name market maker.
 Here's some pointers on the markets themselves:

 A "spread" is the difference in value of a bid, and of an offer